jneen/pjs/README.md

 ## how is pjs different from X

 Most class systems for JS let you define classes by passing an object.
 P.js lets you pass a function instead, which allows you to closure private methods and macros.
-It's also 519 bytes minified (see `make report`).
+It's also &lt;0.4kb minified (`make report`: 498).

 ### why doesn't pjs suck?